 Main Multilateral Health Organizations With U.S. Involvement

 - The World Health Organization (WHO): The WHO, created in 1948, is the directing and coordinating authority for health within the United Nations system.
 The U.S. was a founding member, joining in that year.
-The WHO provides international leadership on global health matters, shaping the health research agenda, setting norms and standards (such as the IHR), providing technical support to countries, and monitoring and assessing health trends.
-It is governed by the World Health Assembly (attended by all Member States) and an Executive Board of 34 members, of which the U.S. is currently a member through 2021.92 For further information on U.S. engagement with WHO, please see the KFF fact sheet on the U.S. Government and the World Health Organization.
+WHO provides international leadership on global health matters, shaping the health research agenda, setting norms and standards (such as the IHR), providing technical support to countries, and monitoring and assessing health trends.
+It is governed by the World Health Assembly (attended by all Member states) and an Executive Board of 34 members, of which the U.S. is currently a member through 2021.92 For further information on U.S. engagement with WHO, please see the KFF fact sheet on the U.S. Government and the World Health Organization.

-- The Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund): Created in 2001, the Global Fund is an independent, public-private, multilateral institution which finances HIV, TB, and malaria programs in low- and middle-income countries.
-The U.S. government was involved in the creation of the Global Fund and serves on its Board.
-It is also the largest single donor to the Global Fund in the world.
+- The Global Fund to Fight AIDS, Tuberculosis and Malaria (Global Fund): Created in 2001, the Global Fund is an independent, public-private, multilateral institution that finances HIV, TB, and malaria programs in low- and middle-income countries.
+The U.S. government was involved in the creation of the Global Fund and maintains a permanent seat on its Board.93 It is also the largest single donor to the Global Fund in the world.
 Contributions provided by the U.S. and other donors are in turn provided by the Fund to country-driven projects based on technical merit and need.
 For further information on U.S. support for the Global Fund, please see the KFF fact sheet on the U.S. & The Global Fund to Fight AIDS, Tuberculosis and Malaria.

-- Gavi, the Vaccine Alliance (Gavi): A public-private partnership created in 2000 to “save children’s lives and protect people’s health by increasing access to immunizations in poor countries.”94 For further information on U.S. engagement with Gavi, please see the KFF fact sheet on the U.S. & Gavi, the Vaccine Alliance.
+- Gavi, the Vaccine Alliance (Gavi): Gavi is a public-private partnership created in 2000 to “save children’s lives and protect people’s health by increasing access to immunizations in poor countries.”94 For further information on U.S. engagement with Gavi, please see the KFF fact sheet on the U.S. & Gavi, the Vaccine Alliance.